Dalein/GIAppDebugConsole/README.md

 ## **Setup**

-1. In your Xcode project, navigate to File > Swift Packages > Add Package Dependancy...
+1. In your Xcode project, navigate to File > Swift Packages > Add Package Dependency...

 2. Paste the following into the URL field: https://github.com/Dalein/GIAppDebugConsole.git